 |You are your own boss||You are responsible for reporting your income and business-related expenses to the government annually (which means tracking invoices and receipts)|

-The government would prefer that everyone is paid as an employee – as it ensures individuals income taxes are paid on time and in full.
-However, most businesses prefer to hire only contractors, as it reduces their administrative dues (reporting taxes and deductions for every employee) and costs (they don’t have to pay for sick days, vacation days, employer CPP & EI)
+The government would prefer that everyone is paid as an employee – as it ensures individuals' income taxes are paid on time and in full.
+However, many businesses prefer to hire only contractors, as it reduces their administrative dues (reporting taxes and deductions for every employee) and costs (they don’t have to pay for sick days, vacation days, employer CPP or EI).

-*Can you decide when, where & how much time you’re going to work on a project?
-If yes, you’re likely a contractor
+- Can you decide when, where and how much time you’re going to work on a project?
+If yes, you’re likely a contractor.

-- Are you required to use your personal computer, makeup kit, toolbag and you aren’t reimbursed for it?
-If yes, you can be considered a contractor
+- Are you expected to use your personal computer, makeup kit, toolbag (etc.) without being reimbursed?
+If yes, you can be considered a contractor.

-- if you work harder/more efficiently can you increase your profit from the job?
-Are you on the hook if your equipment is damaged or the person who hires you doesn’t pay you?
-That would be considered evidence for being a contractor
+- If you work harder/more efficiently can you increase your profit from the job?
+Are you on the hook if your equipment is damaged or if the person who hires you doesn’t pay you?
+That would be considered evidence for being a contractor.